mokkabonna/inquirer-autocomplete-prompt/Tutorials.md

 ### Step 5

+Now that we know everything is installed correctly lets get your local setup working.
 Inside the directory that your project is in create a main.mjs file and.
 Next copy the following code into it

     ```
     import autocomplete from 'inquirer-autocomplete-standalone';